heightcalculator/Honor-Society-Setup/README.md

 ```

 You can edit the content of the email above. `<br>` specifies a line break (enter by itself does not create a new line.
 You have to use `<br>`). `<?=studentName?>` just gets the student name.
 So type that wherever you want the student name to come up in the email.

+If you are tech-savvy or have any tech-savvy students in your class who know HTML/CSS, you can have them design a much cooler looking email but this will still do the basic job!

-After you are satisfied with it, click Ctrl+S on your keyboard again to save your work.
+After you are satisfied with this section, click Ctrl+S on your keyboard again to save your work.

 Now we are almost done!
 We have done all the hard work.
 Now we just need the code to run every time someone submits the google form!
 To do that, on the very left of the screen, click on the symbol that looks like a stopwatch.
 If you hover over it, it should say "Triggers".